durisv/test/README.md

 >
 >10. **Now you can switch to your newly created user and continue installation with this user.**
 >
->     **Note:** If you switched to new user you need to login to `Azure CLI`, set subscription again and add an exception for the installation directory.
+>     **Note**: If you switched to new user you need to login to `Azure CLI`, set subscription again and add an exception for the installation directory.
 >
 >     ```bash
 >     az login --tenant {azure_tenant_id} --allow-no-subscriptions --use-device-code